saibharani/react-native-audio-record/README.md

 AudioRecord.on('data', data => {
   // base64-encoded audio data chunks
 });

+AudioRecord.on('maxAmp', data => {
+  // Integer of max amplitude of audio chunk can be used for voice listening animation });
 ```

 For `audioSource` use one of the constant values from [here](https://developer.android.com/reference/android/media/MediaRecorder.AudioSource).
 Default value is 6 (`VOICE_RECOGNITION`).